 It is important to note that there is also a set of protocols in place to protect those who feel they have been falsely accused of misconduct, unreasonably suspected of misdemeanor, or wrongly charged with violating codes of conduct.

-The Social Honour Code, including guidelines on how to report violations, has been incorporated into UCU’s broader rules and regulations and can be found in the Academic Rules and Regulations and in the Campus Life Rules and Guidelines (you can find them here).
+The Social Honour Code, including guidelines on how to report violations, has been incorporated into University College Utrecht’s broader rules and regulations which are included in the Academic Rules and Regulations and in the Campus Life Rules and Guidelines.

-Its small scale means UCU can offer short lines of communication to students and employees.
+Thanks to its small scale, the lines of communication to students and staff at University College Utrecht are short.
 This also means there are several opportunities for all of us to express dissatisfaction, suggest improvements or make complaints, in a safe and respectful way.

 The University College Student Association and the Academic Student Council are also approachable for any students wishing to discuss student life or academic matters, and can help steer students wishing to make complaints.
 The UCU Independent Body is a further resource to be called upon when independent perspective is required on complaints.

-Depending on the nature of the complaint, it can be swiftly and confidentially brought to the attention of relevant parties, including the UCU Management Team and the UU Executive Board where appropriate.
+Depending on the nature of the complaint, it can be swiftly and confidentially brought to the attention of relevant parties, including the University College Utrecht Management Team and the Utrecht University Executive Board where appropriate.